hotosm/docs/docs/dev-guide/repo-management/licensing.md

 - Creative content, such as translations and designs are copyrighted different.
-- As with AGPL for code, this license is 'copyleft'
+- As with AGPL for code, this license is 'copyleft'.
 - It allows others modify and built upon our own, even for commercial purposes, as long as they **credit us** and **license their work under the same terms as CC-BY**.